beakerlib/ControlFlow/SessionControl/README.md

     An option starting with single dash (-) is considered to be a switch to tcl's regexp.
 See [https://www.tcl.tk/man/tcl8.5/TclCmd/regexp.html#M4](https://www.tcl.tk/man/tcl8.5/TclCmd/regexp.html#M4).

+- --

+    Optional explicit end of options.
+This is useful if the regexp starts with dashes (-).

 - _REG\_EXP_

     The pattern to be awaited in the session output.